 Dutching is a method of betting, where you divide your stake over multiple selections on an event.
 If one of the selections wins, the amount won is the same, regardless of which bet comes in.

 An Each Way bet incorporates 2 separate bets, both to win and to place.
 The win bet is as it seems, you bet on a horse to win the race.
-To place, the horse must finish in one of the place positions (normally top 3), but depends on the bookmaker and number of participants in the race.
+To place, the horse must finish in one of the place positions (normally top 3), but depends on the bookmaker, the type of race and number of participants in the race.
 You are essentially betting on both the horse to win, or to place.
 This requires 2 stakes.
 Therefore a £5 stake on a horse E/W, would cost you £10.

 Evens is often referred to as ‘even money’.
 If you win, your total return would be double your stake.
 The odds are shown as 1/1 in fractions, or 2.00 in decimals.